SHREYAN-DEY/Data-science/README.md

 ### Source of Info :
 In this journey all the informations I am leaning is solely from books, free courses and vast open internet.
 Basically I wanted to say that I am self-learning.
 =======
-# My Data Science Learning Journey 🤗
-This repo serves as a personal log and workshop for my data science learning endeavor.
-This is the place where I organize my code, notes and projects as a aquire new skills.

-### Current Focus :
-I'm currently exploring deep trenches of NumPy to understand its root funtionalities.

-### Environmental Setup :
-To maintain a clean and isonated dev env all dependencies are installed within a virtual envirtonment.

-### Source of Info :
-In this journey all the informations I am leaning is solely from books, free courses and vast open internet.
-Basically I wanted to say that I am self-learning.
->>>>>>> fb60379b6ff175d21949d541be6cb3d3858ad8da